ckuelker/quick-guide-en-us/Dev/HPC/iperf.md

 - Ethernet - 1500 bytes: used in a LAN
 - PPPoE - 1492 bytes: used on ADSL links

-Generally speaking, higher MTU (and MSS) brings higher bandwidth efficiency
+In general, higher MTU (and MSS) results in higher bandwidth efficiency.

 Server: